ColeWebster/planner/README.md

 - Still need work on timer function

 - Have reformatted HTML and have completed it, input is avaible for typing and save is now clickable

+- Function adding classes works but needs to fine tune to connect with time.